Mitorisia/Komugari/README.md

 ## Additonal Info!

+[Join](https://discord.gg/dHqWWSS) the support server where you'll be prisoned!!

 ### If it's stupid, but it works, then it's not stupid

-There are some API keys in here!!
-Please have some sense of morality!!

-[Join](https://discord.gg/dHqWWSS) the support server where you'll be prisoned!!

 ### Contributing!

 If you want to help develop the bot or add anything, please feel free to!
 Simply submit a pull request!
 Or even contact me on Discord: **Mako#8739**

 I'm always looking for more help!
 More hands make light work :" ^ ))